Easy Sourdough Discard Focaccia Recipe

 Then add (500 g) bread flour and mix on low speed (speed 2 on kitchen aid mixer) for 5 minutes.
 Scrape down the sides of the bowl as needed.
 At this point, the dough will be shaggy and break when stretched.

 Cover the bowl with a towel and let rest for 15 minutes at room temperature.
 This allows time for the flour to fully hydrate.
-Remove the towel and mix again on low speed for 4-6 minutes.
-You’ll notice the dough is smooth and more elastic.
+Remove the towel and mix again on low speed for 8-10 minutes.
+You’ll notice the dough becomes smoother and more elastic.

 Alternatively, you can easily mix the dough by hand.